celo-org/docs/blog/04-02-23-parking-tickets-dapp/build-a-decentralized-parking-ticket-payments-dapp-on-celo.md

 ![image](folders.PNG)

 With the basic hardhat setup, it is enough to start building and testing smart contracts.
-But I like to make it more convenient by  using hardhat with another library called 'hardhat deploy'
+But I like to make it more convenient by  using hardhat with another library called `hardhat deploy`

 It helps shorten the deployment script and enhance testing.

 Install hardhat deploy with `yarn add --dev hardhat-deploy`

-For  compatibility with  'hardhat-deploy', we need to override the baked-in deploy feature with a new plugin using the following  command;
+For  compatibility with  `hardhat-deploy`, we need to override the baked-in deploy feature with a new plugin using the following  command;

 ```bash
 yarn add --dev @nomiclabs/hardhat-ethers@npm:hardhat-deploy-ethers ethers
 ```

-Open the ‘hardhat.config.js’ file on top of it add the following line;
+Open the `hardhat.config.js` file on top of it add the following line;

 ```javascript
 require('hardhat-deploy')